zng489/Environment_Variables/README.md

 =================================================================================================================
 1 - Installing and download miniconda
 2 - Creating the environment and pip jupyter
-3 - Opening the VSC and install the extesion for ipynb fiel 4 - pip uninstall if necessary!!!
+3 - Opening the VSC and install the extesion for ipynb file 4 - pip uninstall if necessary!!!
 =================================================================================================================
 ```